martyr-deepin/deepin-movie/doc/en_US/index.md

    - Select **1.5** to play video in 1.5 times of original frame size.
    - Select **2** to play video in 2 times of original frame size.

+> **Attention**:Frame size is relative to the size of original play frame, the adjustment is based on the multiple of original frame size to increase/decrease.

 ### Frame Proportion Adjustment

 1. On Deepin Movie interface, click the right mouse button or click on ![menu](window_menu.svg).
 2. Click on **Frame**.
-3. Select a frame proportion, the video will be played in this frame proportion.
+3. The video will be played in the frame proportion after selected a frame proportion.

 ### Frame Rotation